 John Webster's play "The Duchess of Malfi" was first performed in 1614 at the Globe Theatre in London, and first published in 1623.
 The onscreen credits simply list the title followed by the author's name, and omit the word "play".
 See more »

-After sitting through literally 2 and 1/2 hours of assaultingly pretentious montages and amateurish camera work (not to mention editing), I was even more appalled by Figgis' own take on his work (speaking after his TIFF screening).
+After sitting through literally 2 and 1/2 hours of assaulting pretentious montages and amateurish camera work (not to mention editing), I was even more appalled by Figgis' own take on his work.

-For that matter Figgis didn't even seem to know what his movie was about.
+For that matter Figgis didn't even seem to know what his film was about.
 I've never before seen such a soulless, self-indulgent piece.

-Making a good, meaningful film should be a labor of love for the filmmaker.
-When you ask an actor to put their names and invest their abilities on your project you must pay them the same respect.
+Making a good, meaningful film should be a labor of love for the director.
+When you ask an actor to put their names and invest their abilities on your project you must show them the same respect.